 10 best campanulas to grow

 Love campanulas?
-We've picked our favourite 10 to grow.
+We've picked our 10 favourite varieties to grow.

-Campanulas are a diverse group of plants, including small, creeping species and towering perennials (meaning they come back each year).
-All have beautiful, usually blue, flowers, and most are attractive to pollinators.
+Campanulas are a diverse group of plants, including small, creeping species and towering perennials.
+All have beautiful, usually blue, flowers and most are attractive to pollinators.

 Campanulas are part of the Campanulaceae family, which also includes lobelias, isotomas and platycodon.
 Many can take a good degree of shade, so are suitable for dark corners or small gardens overlooked by walls and fences.

-In gardens you're likely to have already come across small, spreading campanulas like Campanula poscharskyana and Campanula portenschlagiana, which are often found growing in the crevices of walls and paving stones.
+In gardens, you're likely to have come across small, spreading campanulas such as Campanula poscharskyana and Campanula portenschlagiana, which are often found growing in the crevices of walls and paving stones.

 How to grow campanulas